 But of course, the government has to prove the allegations.
 Justice Department lawyers remind everyone that, “A criminal complaint is merely an allegation and a defendant is presumed innocent until proven guilty beyond a reasonable doubt in a court of law.”

-More PPP Fraud Prosecutions on the Horizon
+More Prosecutions on the Horizon

-A small number of fraud cases was inevitable given the amazing speed with which the Paycheck Protection Program came into being.
-On March 27, 2020 Congress passed and President Trump signed into law the Coronavirus Aid, Relief, and Economic Security Act — or CARES Act — authorizing the low-interest, forgivable loans.
-In another unusual burst of government speed, the Small Business Administration started accepting loan applications just a week later on April 3, 2020.
+A small number of fraudulent cases was inevitable given the amazing speed with which the Paycheck Protection Program came into being.
+On March 27, 2020, Congress passed and President Trump signed into law the Coronavirus Aid, Relief, and Economic Security (CARES) Act authorizing the low-interest, forgivable loans.
+In another unusual burst of government speed, the SBA and Treasury Secretary Steven Mnuchin started accepting loan recipients applications just a week later on April 3, 2020.

 With that kind of speed, no program could be perfect.
 However, the alternative of waiting would not have served the country well.
-Legitimate small businesses and self-employed individuals needed speed.
+Legitimate small companies and self-employed individuals needed speed.
 The government wisely decided to move fast and let the justice system track down any miscreants.

-The average PPP loan size is $101,000.
-In fact, the majority (68%) of the loans are under $50,000, which sounds right for most small businesses and the self-employed.
+On average, companies that received a loan got $101,000 according to SBA data.
+In fact, the majority (68%) of the loans were under $50,000, which sounds right for most small businesses which tend to be pretty small, and the self-employed.

 Yet to Come: The PPP Forgiveness Process

 If the PPP debt is not forgiven, the interest rate is very low — 1%.
-Businesses that have to repay the money get 2 years to repay if funding was issued before June 5.
+Businesses that have to repay the loan get 2 years to repay if funding was issued before June 5.
 If you got funding after June 5, you have five years to repay.
 The PPP promissory note you signed will have the terms applicable to you.
 See the SBA website for updated forgiveness information.